-Status: Under an earn-in agreement with Liberty Silver Corp.
+Under an earn-in agreement with Liberty Silver Corp.

-Ownership: The property consists of 59 unpatented mining claims and 5,000 acres of fee land, (about 5,800 acres in total) which is controlled 100% by RenGold.
+The property consists of unpatented mining claims and 5,000 acres of fee land, in total about 5,800 acres (2,347 hectares).

-History: Silver mineralization was discovered at Trinity by U.S. Borax in 1981 and the property was subsequently explored under a joint venture agreement between U.S. Borax and Santa Fe Pacific Gold Corp.
-Open-pit mining began in 1987, and over a two-year period approximately 5 million oz of silver were produced from 1.1 million tons of oxide ore grading 6 ounces per ton Ag, utilizing heap leach technology.
+Silver mineralization was discovered at Trinity by U.S. Borax in 1981 and the property was subsequently explored under a joint venture agreement between U.S. Borax and Santa Fe Pacific Gold Corp.
+Open-pit mining began in 1987, and over a two-year period approximately 5 million oz of silver were produced from 1.1 million tons of oxide ore grading 6 ounces per ton silver , utilizing heap leach technology.
 Reports prepared by U.S. Borax at the conclusion of mining indicate that the property still contains about 4 million tons of silver mineralization grading over 2 ounces per ton silver (non 43-101 compliant).
-The property was subsequently investigated by Santa Fe Pacific Gold in the period 1990 to 1992 but did not see further exploration until AuEx and Piedmont Mining conducted limited drilling in 2006 and 2008.
-That drilling encountered high grade silver values below and adjacent to the open pit, but cash flow issues with the joint venture partner prevented follow-up exploration of these and similar targets on the property.
+The property was subsequently investigated by Santa Fe Pacific Gold during the period 1990 to 1992, but did not see further exploration until AuEx and Piedmont Mining conducted limited drilling in 2006 and 2008.
+This drilling encountered high grade silver values below and adjacent to the open pit, but cash flow issues with the joint venture partner prevented follow-up exploration of these and similar targets on the property.

-The possibility that porphyry copper-style mineralization occurs at depth is suggested by the strength of illitic alteration, in combination with a crude district-wide zonation that includes a central copper-rich zone, an intermediate base metal-rich zone, and a peripheral silver-rich zone.
+The possibility that porphyry copper-style mineralization occurs at depth is suggested by the strength of the illitic alteration, in combination with a crude district-wide zonation that includes a central copper-rich zone, an intermediate base metal-rich zone, and a peripheral silver-rich zone.
 In plan view, only a portion of the concentric zoning pattern has been tested by drilling and a number of vein and porphyry targets exist at depth.